BillHertzing/Bill.Hertzing.github.io/Technical/_posts/2021-04-06-How-I-setup-this-GitHub-Pages-Blog-site-Part-01.md

         folder: ./_site # The folder the action should deploy.
 ```

-Commit the new file and commit the changes.
+Save the new file and commit the changes.

-## create an Environment for the deployment action
+## Create an Environment for the deployment action

-1. On GitHub, in the repository, under `Settings`, open the `Environment` tab, and click `Create Environment` ToDo: insert jpg
+1. On GitHub, in the repository, under `Settings`, open the `Environment` tab, and click `Create Environment`.
+ToDo: insert jpg
-1. Name the Environment `deploy-site-to-github-pages`, and click `Configure Environment` ToDo: insert jpg
+1. Name the Environment `deploy-site-to-github-pages`, and click `Configure Environment`.
+ToDo: insert jpg
-1. Click `x` on the following page to acknowledge the environment was created, and go back to the Settings->Environment page ToDo: insert jpg
+1. Click `x` on the following page to acknowledge the environment was created, and go back to the `Settings->Environment` page.
+ToDo: insert jpg
 1. Click on the name of the environment just created.
 1. At the bottom of the page, click the `Add Secret` button.
 ToDo: insert jpg
 1. Add a Secret with the name `ACTIONS_STEP_DEBUG` and value `true`.
 You can remove this Secret after the action has been debugged.
 There is an additional Secret `ACTIONS_RUNNER_DEBUG` which if set to `true` will provide more details in the logs.
 I like to set this, as well.
 ToDo: insert jpg